Installation

 export PYTHONPATH=$PYTHONPATH:/Users/me/code/ulula

-where the path is, of course, replaced with the location of Ulula on your system.
+where the path above is replaced with the location of Ulula on your system.